-Running Ultra-marathons and taking on the occasional epic challenge has taught me that the body needs a regular health-check or ‘MOT’.
-This health-check often has two outputs, confirms you’re in good shape or tells you that you need to focus on a specific area to avoid injury.
+Running ultra marathons and taking on the occasional epic challenge has taught me that the body needs a regular health check, or ‘MOT’.
+This health check often has two outputs, confirming you’re in good shape or telling you that you need to focus on a specific area to avoid injury.
 Interestingly, the few times I have had injuries or niggles have been because I haven’t focused on the areas that would have helped me avoid injury.

 Over the years I have learnt that project health needs to be treated in a similar way.
 It is far easier to take a proactive approach to prevent issues or at least deal with them before a ‘niggle’ becomes a full-on injury that stops you in your tracks.

-Running a health-check on a project or programme will give you a view of its health, where you have any niggles that need attention or whether you need to focus on specific areas to turn the project around.
+Running a health check on a project or programme will give you a view of its health, whether you have any niggles that need attention or whether you need to focus on specific areas to turn the project around.

-- is the project or programme is being delivered in line with the required/optimum governance framework?
+- Is the project or programme being delivered in line with the required/optimum governance framework?

-- have the key risks been clearly identified and are being managed?
+- Have the key risks been clearly identified and are they being managed?

-- have any material issues been identified, escalated and are being dealt with?
+- Have any material issues been identified or escalated and are they being dealt with?

-- is the business is ready to accept and adopt the necessary change or changes?
+- Is the business ready to accept and adopt the necessary change or changes?